WindowsNT/chatgpt-api/README.md

 # chat-gpt API for Win32

 A very simple single-header library to use chatgpt API in Windows.
+Just include chatgpt.hpp somewhere and you are set.

 # Preparation